An Efficient Unified Approach for Spread Option Pricing in a Copula Market Model: Introduction

 The vivacity of the market for spread options has recently drawn much attention.
 Several works have provided new theoretical insights on the topic of spread options. \cite{caldana_fusai} and \cite{vanduffel} present new methodologies for the computation of the price of spread options, while \cite{malliavin} provides an assessment of spread option price sensitivities through Malliavin calculus.
-Further enrichments to the spread option framework are introduced by \cite{benth} and \cite{schneider}.
+Further enrichment to the spread option framework are introduced by \cite{benth} and \cite{schneider}.
 The former proposes a joint model for day-ahead electricity prices in interconnected markets and observes that the model yields analytical prices.
 The latter develops a multi-factor model and shows how to compute the joint characteristic function of a pair of futures prices.

-An alternative method to price spread options by means of Copula functions is provided in \cite{chiou} and \cite{HHK}.
-These works propose a Copula-based dependence structure and different processes for underlying assets.
+An alternative method to price spread options by means of copula functions is provided in \cite{chiou} and \cite{HHK}, with copula-based dependence structure imposed on the daily GARCH innovations.
+These works propose a copula-based dependence structure and different processes for underlying assets.
 Previous literature exhibits two major limitations: (i) past pricing methods rely heavily on Gaussian framework, even though different processes may better reflect the underlying's behaviour, and (ii) most of the literature (although not all) imposes linear correlation as a measure of dependence.

+In this study, we develop a framework for spread option pricing that exploits the flexibility of the copula function in capturing the dependence between the marginals without loss of fit on other crucial features of financial data (\textit{e.g.} heavier tails, non linear dependence and asymmetrical dependence).
+Considering an appropriate copula family, we derive a formula for a spread option that involves the first partial derivatives of the copula function.

+The proposed method requires only the cumulative distribution function of marginals and the corresponding quantile functions.These quantities are easy to compute for most continuous and discrete time market models.
+The most popular continuous time models can be classified into two groups: L\'evy processes and stochastic volatility models.
+The main difference between two groups is the characterization of the process used for the increments.
+In particular, L\'evy processes have stationary and independent increments with a constant volatility while, for the latter group, the volatility is driven by a specific stochastic differential equation with a second source of randomness.